Shivam-090/Netflix-HTML-CSS-/README.md

 # Netflix-HTML-CSS-
 This repository is consists my code of Netflix clone which I made using my skills in HTML &amp; CSS (This may not me accurate)
+I don't own any assest which are used in the code......